YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 Uptick Network utilizes its native UPTICK token to set the transaction fees, which serve as incentives for validators to include transactions in the next block.
 The average transaction fee is approximately 0.001 UPTICK per transaction.

-At the nodes where Uptick Chain was officially launched, there is a fundamental consistency between the fees based on EVM (EVM Fee) and those based on the Cosmos SDK (Cosmos Fee)
+At the nodes where Uptick Chain was officially launched, there is a fundamental consistency between the fees based on EVM (EVM Fee) and those based on the Cosmos-SDK (Cosmos Fee)

 Uptick calculates the EVM Fee and the Cosmos Fee through the feemarket module.